-Criteria 1 2 3 4 Comprehensive Demonstrates Provides a brief overview of the Provides an in-depth, detailed Demonstrates Worldview unsatisfactory impact aspects of the culture analyses of the impact aspects of exemplary work. college-level work. being studied on the subject's the culture being studied has on worldview. the subject's worldview.
-Human Behavior Demonstrates Provides, with minimal detail, Provides in great detail, using Demonstrates unsatisfactory citing only one or two examples, multiple examples how aspects of exemplary work. college-level work. the influence one's culture has on a specific culture can influence human behavior. human behavior.
+Criteria 1 2 3 4 Comprehensive Provides an in-depth, detailed Demonstrates Worldview college-level work. being studied on the subject's analyses of the impact aspects of the culture being studied has on the subject's worldview. exemplary work.
+Human Behavior Demonstrates unsatisfactory college-level work.
+Provides, with minimal detail, citing only one or two examples, the influence one's culture has on Provides in great detail, using multiple examples how aspects of a specific culture can influence Demonstrates exemplary work. human behavior. human behavior.